 - 24/7 customer service by phone

-- In-branch services like safe deposit boxes and free notary and signature guarantee services
+- In-branch services such as safe deposit boxes and free notary and signature guarantee services

 - A customer-owned financial institution that’s involved with the community

 The SECU Checking Account pays a modest interest rate on your balance.
 Although you don’t earn as much as you would with a money market account, you have easy access to your cash with a free debit card, check writing, and online bill payment.
-SECU does not allow you to set up external bank account links for free ACH transfers, but you should be able to establish those transfers from other banks.
+You can also transfer money from one credit union account to another.

-- Earn 0.25% annual percentage yield (APY) on your checking balance.
+- Earn 0.05% annual percentage yield (APY) on your checking balance

 - Pay bills with free online bill payment.